 Cove Orthopaedics offers ‘Keyhole’ Minimally invasive surgery for mild to moderate bunions.
 It has the advantage of smaller scars and lesser pain and downtime.

 Open surgery is recommended for severe cases with very bad malignment.

 You should keep your foot elevated as much as possible for the first few days after surgery to reduce swelling.
-It is common to have some swelling in your foot for a few months after bunion surgery.
+It is common to have some swelling in your foot for a few months after bunion or bunionette surgery.